Providing peaceful resolutions Paving paths to a fresh start

 As such, not every divorce involves this family law issue.
 If you and your spouse make about the same income, a judge might not order either of you to pay alimony.
 If you’re interested in learning whether you’re likely to be awarded spousal support or have to pay it, you should talk to Campbell alimony attorneys about your divorce.

-What’s the Difference Between Temporary and Permanent Spousal Support?
+What is the Difference Between Temporary and Permanent Spousal Support?

 If you were married for more than ten years, there is no set amount of time for alimony to continue.
 In most cases, it will end once the recipient becomes self-supporting and no longer needs the payments.
-Experienced family law attorneys can tell you whether you’re likely to pay or receive spousal support, so contact Hepner & Pagan, LLP to learn more.
+Experienced alimony attorneys can tell you whether you’re likely to pay or receive spousal support, so contact Hepner & Pagan, LLP to learn more.

 California courts consider many factors when determining who must pay alimony and how much they should pay.
-This is why it’s so important to get legal representation from a skilled family law attorney before alimony is calculated.
-Some of the most common factors that affect spousal support include:
+This is why it’s so important to get legal representation from a skilled alimony attorney before alimony is calculated.

 • The length of the marriage